 100% confidential application

-A flexible personal loan from HSBC with a tailored interest rate between 9.5% p.a. and 15.99% p.a. based on your risk profile.
-Early and additional repayments allowed.
+RateSetter offers this unsecured personal loan with a fixed or variable rate.
+Receive a tailored interest rate from 8.69% p.a. based on your risk profile.

 - Interest rate type: Fixed